piccassol/solana-pipkit/README.md

 Built by Noah Michél at ARK Technologies

 I've updated the README to use your provided image (the fun orange crab on gradient background) as the main logo at the top and also in the footer.
 I used the same image for both light and dark modes since it looks great on both (vibrant and eye-catching).
 The direct link you provided should load reliably in GitHub Markdown.
-Let me know if you'd like any further tweaks!
+Let me know if you'd like any further tweaks !